Funding for Independent Schools from 2018

 For government schools, the Commonwealth share has been set at 20% of SRS and for non-government schools the Commonwealth share has been set at 80% of SRS.

-Independent schools which are currently above 80% Commonwealth share will transition down to 80% over ten years.
+Independent schools which are above 80% Commonwealth share will transition down to 80% over ten years.
 Unlike the current funding model which has no school losing funding in real terms, under this model a small number of Independent schools currently receiving more than of 80% of their public funding from the Commonwealth will lose funding in real terms over the course of their transition.
+Additionally, several hundred Independent schools will have their funding reduced under the new arrangements.

-The Government has announced the creation of a Transition Adjustment Fund to assist these schools maintain their financial viability over the course of the transition.
+The Australian Government has provided a Transition Adjustment Fund to assist these schools maintain their financial viability over the course of the transition.

-The calculation of each schools’ SRS funding entitlement will remain very similar to the current calculation with some changes which are outlined as follows.
+The calculation of each schools’ SRS funding entitlement will remain very similar to the previous funding model with some changes which are outlined below.

 Changes from the current model